Discovery of energy landscapes towards optimized quantum transport: Environmental effects and long-range tunneling

-In this paper, our goal is to discover structures that exhibit enhanced quantum transport under the combined influence of coherent and dissipative or dephasing environments, and to develop intuition into the advantage of these structures.
-Specifically, we focus on quasi one-dimensional tight-binding chains and consider the transfer of a single carrier from an entry site to a designated collection site.
+In this paper, our goal is to discover structures that exhibit enhanced quantum transport under the combined influence of coherent and dephasing or dissipative environments, and to develop intuition into the advantage of these structures.
+Specifically, we focus on quasi one-dimensional tight-binding chains in which inter-site tunneling couplings are short- or long-range and optimize the chains' energy landscape towards transfer of carriers from an entry site to a designated collection site.
 Environmental effects in the form of dephasing or thermally-induced transitions are incorporated by adding different noise terms using the Lindblad quantum master equation formalism.
+While prior studies employed a {\it forward} approach, fixing the system’s energy structure and then analyzing the resulting behavior, as was done in studies of photosynthetic proteins \cite{Alan08, Plenio08, Plenio09, Plenio10}, we adopt an {\it inverse} method, searching for system energy configurations that optimize transport efficiency.

-Figure \ref{fig:scheme} illustrates our setup: a chain of $N$ sites, with possibly long-range tunneling coupling elements between sites, leakage rate at the collection site, and environmental effects.
+Figure \ref{fig:figure1} illustrates our setup: a chain of $N$ sites, with possibly long-range tunneling coupling elements between sites, leakage rate at the collection site, and environmental effects.
 We search for the sites' energy profile that maximizes the outgoing flux.

 Assuming a fixed environmental influence and network connectivity, whether restricted to short-range or including long-range couplings, we employ gradient ascent, performed with automatic differentiation, to optimize the on-site energies of local sites toward high population transfer.
 As we show in this study, the resulting energy landscapes reveal distinct classes of optimal configurations, which vary depending on the range of tunneling, the magnitude and nature of the environmental noise (dephasing or dissipative), and the system's temperature.
 Our work offers guidelines for the type of configuration that optimizes transfer efficiency.
 Moreover, we gain insights into what makes certain structures optimal and what the underlying transport mechanisms are in different parameter regimes.